 As a diagnostic molecular scientist, people who enjoy working with technology, are detail-oriented, and have a high level of precision report the most satisfaction.
 DNA and RNA scientists are at the forefront of technological and diagnostic advancements.
 The diagnostic molecular scientist’s role is critical in furthering our understanding of disease mechanisms and treatment options.

 The diagnostic molecular scientist’s main responsibility is to conduct diagnostic tests.
 To analyze substances at the molecular level, the scientist employs a combination of manual and computerized processes.
-The type of equipment needed and the degree of difficulty of the processes are determined the material being tested and the scientist’s objectives.
+The type of equipment needed and the degree of difficulty of the processes are determined by the material being tested and the scientist’s objectives.

 A diagnostic molecular scientist’s daily work includes designing and performing DNA isolation tests.
 Identification and isolation are the two types of testing.
 Identification testing concentrates on obtaining enough information to properly codify and label the molecular structure for comparison purposes.